Tiemoko Garan Kouyaté: Creation of the Ligue de Defense de la Race Nègre

+German travels

 After attending a conference in Frankfurt at the end of July in 1929, he visited Berlin, where his contact with Wilhelm Münzenberg, German Communist political activist and publisher, allowed him to gain access to the African community there.
+There he was present at the inaugural meeting of the Liga zur Verteidigung der Negerrasse, formally a section of the Paris association and closely tied to Münzenbergs Liga gegen Imperialismus.
+The Liga was an important organisation of the Black German community until it disintegrated with the rise of Nazism and was terminated finally in 1935.

+A new organisation

 In 1931 the League for the Defense of the Negro Race, acquiring a new leader split.
 This led to the creation of the Union des Travailleurs Nègres (Union of the Negro Workers), an association made up of both communists and ex-communists.
 From this emerged a new journal titled Le Cri des Nègres (Cry of the Negroes).
 The magazine focused on the poor treatment of Black people globally and published an article by the Guadeloupian communist Stephane Rosso where he described the Scottsboro rape trial in the United States and the deaths of Africans in the construction of the Congo-Ocean railroad.
 The article reached Dakar in Senegal almost immediately.

+Banishment by the French Communist Party

 Kouyaté was banished from the French Communist Party as well as the Union Des Travailleurs Nègres in October 1933.
 After being accused of being in contact with enemies of the revolutionary trade union movement and of not facing responded to requests of justifications, Kouyaté’s name and photograph were published in the Communist Party’s blacklist which explained he was “kicked out of the party for being anti-communist, indelicacy and having a disaggregated attitude”.

 In 1935, Kouyaté wrote a letter to the Ethiopian leader, Haile Selassie where he pledged to do everything possible, including the provision of material support, to defend the country against the Italian invasion.
 As part of movement against the war and the occupation of Ethiopia by fascist Italy, Kouyaté also participated in the founding of the Ethiopian Defense Committee, going as far as writing articles on the county in El Ouma, the organization’s journal.
 In addition to that, he organized protests against the Italian invasion of Ethiopia.
 In December 1935, he created a monthly magazine named Africa in which he used to continue his campaign for the independence of the colonies and call for the reforms for the benefit of Africans.

+Death

 The specific circumstances surrounding the death of Tiemoko Garan Kouyaté’s are uncertain.
 One theory believes that he was entrusted with money for propaganda by the Germans but kept it for himself leading to his demise during the Nazi occupation of France.